 This bill amends Alaska's existing laws to establish regulations regarding social media accounts for minors, specifically targeting individuals under the age of 16.
 It mandates that social media platforms prohibit these individuals from creating accounts and requires the termination of any existing accounts held by users under this age.
-Additionally, the bill stipulates that social media platforms must delete all information related to terminated accounts unless legally required to retain it.
-It also restricts the use of personal data from users under 18 in personalized recommendation systems, while allowing for the display of user-generated content based on chronological order.
+The bill also stipulates that platforms must delete all information related to terminated accounts unless legally required to retain it.
+Additionally, it restricts the use of personal data from users under 18 in personalized recommendation systems, while allowing for the display of user-generated content based on chronological order.

 Statutes affected: SB0262A, AM SB 262, introduced 02/23/2026: 45.50.471, 45.50.650